Urologic Emergencies

 Urination changes

 You might urinate more frequently or feel like you need to go to the bathroom more often, even if you don’t produce much or any urine.
 You could also have pain or a burning sensation when you urinate.
+Urine may be cloudy or have an odor.

 Nausea.
 You might start vomiting.

 It’s also possible for people with kidney stones to have no symptoms at all.
+In fact, some people have kidney stones for years without experiencing any problems.

 When you come see us, we’ll start by taking a complete medical history.
 Be sure to tell us about your diet.
 That can give us some important clues.
 We’ll also ask about the medications you take and whether anyone in your family has had stones before.

-Next, we’ll do some blood and urine tests.
-Substances that form stones, like calcium and uric acid, may be present in your urine.
-Imaging tests, such as a CT scan (a “cat” scan – computed tomography) or an ultrasound, are also likely.
-These tests can indicate the size, shape, and quantity of kidney stones.
+• Imaging tests.
+A CT scan (a “cat” scan – computed tomography) or an ultrasound can indicate the size, shape, and quantity of kidney stones.

 If your stone is small and your pain is mild, you might be able to manage your kidney stone at home.
 If it’s safe for you, we’ll recommend nonsteroidal anti-inflammatory drugs (NSAIDS) like ibuprofen or naproxen.
-We might also prescribe medication like tamsulosin, which can help your stone pass by relaxing the ureter.
+We might also prescribe medication like tamsulosin (Flomax), which can help your stone pass by relaxing the ureter.
 This process can take a few weeks.

 We might ask you to strain your urine when you’re home.
 If you catch the stone as it passes, save it and bring it to us for analysis.
 This will help us determine what type of stone it is.